-In the 2020 season, harvesting roles paid an average of \$24.35 per hour.
-Rates, however, do vary, from minimum wage to \$37.50.
+In the 2021 season, harvesting roles paid an average of \$27.00 per hour.
+Rates, however, do vary, from minimum wage to \$40.00.

 These rates can be affected depending on whether you are paid hourly or on a piece rate, i.e. a rate based on how much crop you pick.

-Orchard maintenance roles such as summer pruning or thinning paid minimum wage to \$20.41 per hour (in 2020).
+Orchard maintenance roles pay rates in 2021 increased with employers paying the living wage as a minimum.
 Winter-pruning roles pay higher rates once a worker has been trained and has experience.

 Unskilled packhouse roles such as packing start from minimum wage plus holiday pay; more skilled roles in the packhouse for trained and experienced workers can pay up to \$38 per hour.
 Workers who demonstrate commitment and aptitude have the opportunity to take on more skilled roles.